Polyconseil/check-oldies/docs/index.rst

 **check-oldies** is written in Python but is language-agnostic.
 It works on Git repositories but could be extended to other version control systems.
-It integrates with GitHub but can do without it, and could be extended to work with other code hosting platforms.
+It integrates with GitHub and GitLab but can do without it, and could be extended to work with other code hosting platforms.

 **check-oldies** is written by `Polyconseil`_ and is licensed under the